 I call this phase the “if it’s not broke, don’t fix it” phase.
-When we are here on the Continuum, we don’t see a need for change or understand what the problem is or why anything needs to be different.
+When we are here on the Continuum, we don’t see a need for change or understand the problem or why anything needs to be different.
 Instead, we see disruption without rationale.

-With respect to climate change, a person at this level of readiness likely questions the science.
+Concerning climate change, a person at this level of readiness likely questions the science.
 If they do acknowledge global warming as real, they are likely to identify the causes as outside human and industrial activities.